work-unit/chessv2/README.txt

        to move the king's pawn to e4 (the most common chess opening), type 'e2e4' when prompted.
 We hope you enjoy!

-When you are finished with Chess Engine 230, you may remove the environment by doing the following:
-    1. Execute "./remove_environment.sh" in a terminal.
-Once again, this works on MacOS, and probably on Linux as well.

 Thank you for an excellent quarter.